On Finding a Subset of Healthy Individuals from a Large Population: Introduction

 \section{Introduction}

-Sparse signal models are of great interest due to their applicability in a variety of areas such as compressive sensing\cite{Candes_DecbyLP}, group testing\cite{Dorfman_GT, du2006}, signal de-noising\cite{Bruckstein_sparse}, subset selection\cite{Trop_JustRelax}, etc. Generally speaking, in a sparse signal model, out of a given number $N$ of input variables, only a small subset of size $K (\ll N)$ contributes to the observed output.
-For example, in a non-adaptive group testing setup, the group test outputs depend only on the columns of the test matrix corresponding to the defective items.
+Sparse signal models are of great interest due to their applicability in a variety of areas such as compressive sensing\cite{Candes_DecbyLP}, group testing\cite{Dorfman_GT, du2006}, signal de-noising\cite{Bruckstein_sparse}, subset selection\cite{Trop_JustRelax}, etc. Generally speaking, in a sparse signal model, out of a given number $N$ of input variables, only a small subset of size $K$ contributes to the observed output.
+For example, in a non-adaptive group testing setup, the output depends only on whether the items from the defective set participate or not participate in the group test.
+Similarly, in a compressive sensing setup, the output signal is a set of random projections of the signal corresponding to the non-zero entries (support set) of the input vector.
 This \emph{salient} subset of inputs is referred to by different names, e.g., defective items, sick individuals, support set, etc. In the sequel, we will refer to it as \emph{the active set}, and its complement as \emph{the inactive set}.
 In this paper, we address the issue of the \emph{inactive subset recovery}.
-That is, we focus on the task of finding an $L~(\le N-K)$ sized subset of \emph{the inactive set} (of size $N-K$), given the observations from a sparse signal model with $N$ inputs, out of which $K(\ll N)$ are active.
+That is, we focus on the task of finding an $L~(\le N-K)$ sized subset of \emph{the inactive set} (of size $N-K$), given the observations from a sparse signal model with $N$ inputs, out of which $K$ are active.